Susanhuynh/Data-Engineering-with-AWS-Nanodegree-Udacity/1_dend_aws_data_modeling/README.md

     + Star Schema is a special, simplified case of snowflake schema.
     + Star schema does not allow for one to many relationships while snowflake schema does.
     + Snowflake Schema is more normalized than star schema but only in 1NF or 2NF.

+- **DATA Constraints**
+    + **NOT NULL**:
+        + It indicates that the column cannot contain a null value.
+        ```
+        CREATE TABLE IF NOT EXISTS customer_transactions (
+        customer_id int NOT NULL,
+        store_id int,
+        spent numeric
+        );
+        ```
+        + You can add NOT NULL constraints to more than one column.
+        ```
+        CREATE TABLE IF NOT EXISTS customer_transactions (
+        customer_id int NOT NULL,
+        store_id int NOT NULL,
+        spent numeric
+        );
+        ```
+        + **UNIQUE**:
+            + The UNIQUE constraints is used to specify that the data across all the rows in one column are unique within the table.
+The UNIQUE constraint can also be used for multiple columns, so that the combination of the values across those columns will be unique within the table.
+            ```
+            CREATE TABLE IF NOT EXISTS customer_transactions (
+            customer_id int NOT NULL UNIQUE,
+            store_id int NOT NULL UNIQUE,
+            spent numeric
+            );
+            ```
+            + Another way to write a UNIQUE constraint is to add a table constraints using commas to separate the columns.
+            ```
+            CREATE TABLE IF NOT EXISTS customer_transactions (
+            customer_id int NOT NULL,
+            store_id int NOT NULL,
+            spent numeric,
+            UNIQUE (customer_id, store_id, spent)
+            );
+            ```
+        + **PRIMARY KEY**
+            + The Primary Key constraint is defined on a single column, and every table should contain a primary key.
+The values in this column uniquely identify the rows in the table.
+If a group of columns are defined as a primary key, they are called a **composite key**.
+That means the combination of values in these columns will uniquely identify the rows in the table.
+By default, the PRIMARY KEY constraint has the unique and not null constraint built into it.
+            ```
+            CREATE TABLE IF NOT EXISTS store (
+            store_id int PRIMARY KEY,
+            store_location_city text,
+            store_location_state text
+            );
+            ```
+            ```
+            CREATE TABLE IF NOT EXISTS customer_transactions (
+            customer_id int,
+            store_id int,
+            spent numeric,
+            PRIMARY KEY (customer_id, store_id)
+            );
+            ```